A Successful Hunt

 Henry François Farny American, born France

-Farny created peaceful, elegiac scenes of Native Americans engaged in everyday rituals, always in harmony with their natural environment.
-Using clothing, artifacts, and sketches collected from his western trips between 1881 and 1894, the Cincinnati-based artist focused on motifs representing Indigenous customs from the years before Euro-American settlement and native relocation onto government reservations.
-In "A Successful Hunt," Farny presents a late-afternoon return from the daily work of seeking sustenance, with particular attention to the diverse effects of natural light on the Rocky Mountain landscape.
+While his contemporaries, including artists Frederic Remington and Charles Russell, often celebrated the “winning of the West,” French-born Farny created peaceful, elegiac scenes of Native Americans engaged in everyday rituals, always in harmony with their natural environment.
+Using clothing, artifacts, and sketches collected from his western trips between 1881 and 1894, the Cincinnati-based artist focused on motifs representing Indigenous lifeways from the years before Euro-American settlement and forced Native relocation onto U.S. government reservations.
+In “A Successful Hunt,” a procession of figures in traditional dress traverses a high-altitude pass as they return from the daily work of seeking sustenance.
+Farny paid particular attention to the diverse effects of natural light on the Rocky Mountain landscape.